Ag6793/Note-Taker/README.md

 ## Usage
 This application will be resourceful with staying organized and up to date on tasks.
 This coud be used as a reminder app, a grocery list, or even a chore to-do list.

+## Future Development
+* The user would be able to open a specific note and read the contents.
+* The user would be able to delete a note.

 ## Credits
 Alexandria Guerrero, https://github.com/Ag6793